Introduction to optimization methods for training SciML models: Beyond first-order optimization

 Because the optimal switching point is problem-dependent, switching too early leads to unstable curvature estimates, whereas switching too late wastes iterations.
 To address this, several heuristics have been proposed to determine the suitable transition point in practice.
 For example, one might observe that the gradient norm $\|\nabla_\theta f(\theta_k)\|$ is typically noisy during early Adam iterations but stabilizes once the loss landscape becomes smoother.
 Hence, a persistent plateau in $\|\nabla_\theta f(\theta_k)\|$ over several epochs indicates readiness to switch to L-BFGS~\cite{Wang2023_ExpertGuide,McClenny2020_SA}.
 Alternatively, one might explore approaches based on PDE residual saturation~\cite{Wang2023_ExpertGuide,McClenny2020_SA} or stabilization of adaptive learning rates~\cite{Wang2023_ExpertGuide,Ruiz2022_PINN_training_dynamics}.

-\paragraph{Numerical example \# 5:} Figure~\ref{fig:opt_switch} illustrates the contrasting optimization behaviours of Adam, L-BFGS, and hybrid Adam$\rightarrow$L-BFGS training using a representative PINN example (Poisson problem in 1D).
-As we can see, Adam often achieves rapid loss reduction during the early, noisy, and highly anisotropic phase of training, but its progress may slow down once the optimization enters a more stable regime where curvature effects dominate.
+\begin{num_example}{\textbf{\emph{Training of PINNs.}}} Figure~\ref{fig:opt_switch} illustrates the contrasting optimization behaviors of Adam, L-BFGS, and a hybrid Adam$\to$L-BFGS strategy for a representative PINN example (1D Poisson problem).
+An implementation of this hybrid strategy is provided in Code Snippet~\ref{lst:adam_BFGS}.
+As we can see, Adam often achieves rapid loss reduction during the early, noisy, and highly anisotropic phase of training.
+However, its progress may slow down once the optimization enters a more stable regime where curvature effects dominate.
 Standard L-BFGS, when started from the same initialization, fails to make progress at a certain point due to unstable curvature estimates.
-In contrast, the hybrid Adam$\rightarrow$L-BFGS schedule automatically transitions at the moment when the gradient norm stabilizes, enabling L-BFGS to exploit accurate curvature information and achieve substantially faster convergence as well as improved accuracy.
+In contrast, the hybrid Adam$\rightarrow$L-BFGS schedule automatically transitions when the gradient norm stabilizes, enabling L-BFGS to exploit accurate curvature information and achieve substantially faster convergence and improved accuracy.
+Here, the switch from Adam to L-BFGS is triggered when the average gradient norm over $200$ consecutive iterations decreases by less than $0.5\%$.